secured lock Secured with SHA-256 Encryption

 Are you unsure about Tennessee’s rules of the road?
 Not knowing simple rules of the road could potentially cause you to rack up points on your driving record, cause you to get into a car accident, or worse.

 In this next section, we go over speed limit laws, car seat and seat belt laws, safety laws and more — so buckle up as we fly through these important Tennessee rules of the road.
+Understanding what a driving record is and what it tracks can help you avoid accumulating points, which could lead to higher insurance rates or even license suspension.
+Your driving record keeps track of violations, accidents, and other infractions, making it crucial to maintain a clean record.

 Fault vs No-Fault